JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 the resulting memory, such that the default implementation allocating functions, like [`exp`](@ref) is to allocate the resulting memory and call [`exp!`](@ref).

 !!! note
-    it might be useful to provide two distinct implementations, for example when using AD schemes.
+    It might be useful to provide two distinct implementations, for example when using AD schemes.
     The default is meant for ease of use (concerning implementation), since then one has to just implement the mutating variants.

 Non-mutating functions in `ManifoldsBase.jl` are typically implemented using mutating variants after a suitable allocation of memory.